ctkelley/MultiPrecisionArrays.jl/docs/src/index.md

 The __MPArray__ structure contains both $A$, the low precision copy, and a vector for the residual.
-This lets you allocate the data in advance an reuse the structure for other right hand sides without rebuilding (or refactoring!) the low precision copy.
+This lets you allocate the data in advance and reuse the structure for other right hand sides without rebuilding (or refactoring!) the low precision copy.